MDeLuise/plant-it/README.md

 | Spanish Castilian | app_es.arb | 95% |

 ### Bug Report, Feature Request and Question
 You can submit any of this in the [issues](https://github.com/MDeLuise/plant-it/issues/new/choose) section of the repository.
-Chose the right template and then fill the required info.
+Choose the right template and then fill in the required info.

 ### Feature development
 Let's discuss first possible solutions for the development before start working on that, please open a [feature request issue](https://github.com/MDeLuise/plant-it/issues/new?assignees=&labels=Status:+Created,Type:+Feature+Request&projects=&template=feature_request.yml).